Do Go On - 391 - Chris McCandless ; 'Into The Wild'

 I think that it's probably best.

-And then that way you can structure and be like,
+And then that way you can structure and be like, I like round two or three to be like a music

-where it's just 10 songs.
+round or something, or it's just 10 songs.

-Name these artists, name this decade, whatever.
+Name this decade, whatever.

 So I reckon, yeah.

-And then by the end of the night, you've had had 40 questions that seems like pretty good plenty but also you
+And then by the end of the night, you've had 40 questions.

-don't want to drag on too long i reckon two hours max and part of his question was like how do you
+plenty but also you don't want it to drag on too long i reckon two hours max and part of his question

-give out points i would say if people get the answer right correct answers get points yeah
+was like how do you give out points i would say if people get the answer right correct answers get

-I don't think you should get a point for an incorrect answer.
+you should get a point for an incorrect answer whereas i think you should get more

 Yeah, you really do.